Fake news is big news. Fake news is HUGE.

 Alternative facts are useful when the truth is inconvenient.
 In reality though, poor old Migs looks more like this.

-But now it's time to meet life honestly and courageously.
+Come on, we need to get smart.
+It's time to meet life honestly and courageously.

 |my photo, Lewiston, Idaho|

 In other words, it's time to drain the swamp.

 OK, so some of the benches on Benchsite may have been a wee bit post truth.

 This person is not really walking on top of the bench, is she?

 And there's no dodging the issue here; this is a bench you cannot drive.